AgatheSenellart/MultiVae/paper/paper.md

 - A more detailed description of all functionalities and structural diagram

-- A case study on partial data ?
+- A case study on partial data ? maybe in the examples, I should include a advanced folder with a complete set of experiments for a benchmark ? or I should do another repository with an example benchmark using MultiVae.
+Ce serait peut-être plus clean comme il faut mettre tous les fichiers de configuration et tout...

 # Mathematics